 Bleeding is an early sign that I’m pregnant?
 Seriously?!
 Yep, it really is.
 Getting pregnant is often marked with what is known as implantation bleeding.

-And we’re going to let you in on when it happens, why it happens, and how long it happens for.
+And we’re going to let you in on when implantation bleeding happens, why it happens, and how long to expect it to last

-Implantation bleeding is confusing.
-Because it has to do with pregnancy and many things pregnancy-related are confusing.
-Bleeding can happen for such a variety of reasons that linking it to a definite source is always a little tricky.
+Implantation bleeding can happen for a variety of reasons, so linking it to a definite source is always a little tricky.

-Having said that, implantation bleeding is indeed one of the earliest signs of mamahood—and the more you know about the whats, the whens, and the hows, the easier it is to work out if that is indeed what you’re experiencing.
+Having said that, implantation bleeding can indeed be one of the earliest signs of mamahood—and the more you know about the whats, the whens, and the hows, the easier it is to work out if that is indeed what you’re experiencing.

 - What is implantation bleeding?

-- How do I know if it’s implantation bleeding?
+- How do I know if this is implantation bleeding?

 - When does implantation bleeding occur?